 There’s a lot of confusion about copyright, poems, and publication.
 The truth is, it’s all much simpler than many people make it out to be, and in many ways, the law is already on poets’ side.
+So, in this edition of Vita Brevis’ resources for poets, we’re going to explore the ins and outs of copyright, poetry, and publishing.

 Consider this a letter to emerging poets, so you can learn your rights, avoid unnecessary fees, and not fall victim to predatory third-party copyright businesses.
 And so you can worry more about what matters: writing poetry.